-R. Kelly Alleged Victim Dominique Gardner Shares Harrowing Details Of Abuse She Suffered
+R. Kelly’s Alleged Victim Dominique Gardner Shares Harrowing Details Of Abuse She Suffered

 dress not to impress, but for comfort and for style….. _____________________________________________________________________________________________________________________________________ #fashionphotographer #fashionshoot #fashioneditorial #fashionmagazine #fashionmodel #yourvisiongallery #vogue #fashiongram #fashiondiaries #topmodel #modeloftheday #modelfashion #modelsworld #testshoot #testshoots #newface #facesobsessed #endlessfaces #highfashion #calistrocreationz #malefashion #portsvision #portraits_vision #lasvegasphotographer #lasvegas #globe_portraits #DominiqueGardner #gardner #dominique

 R. Kelly is currently facing 10 counts of aggravated sexual battery.
-Now that a third sex tape has been turned over to authorities, there is a possibility more charges could be added.
+Now that a third sex tape has been turned over to authorities, there is a possibility that more charges could be added.